Volume discount | |

 BEAPER is short for Beginner Electronics and Programming Educational Robot, and Pico represents its Raspberry Pi Pico microcontroller.
 (BEAPER Pico also has a Arduino Nano ESP32-powered sibling called BEAPER Nano.)

-BEAPER Pico is an all-in-one circuit designed primarily to help beginners to start learning microcontroller programming using MicroPython.
+BEAPER Pico is an all-in-one circuit designed primarily to help beginners start learning microcontroller programming using MicroPython.
 All of the typical beginner circuits are built into BEAPER Pico, making it easy for learners to focus on developing their programming skills without having to simultaneously build, test, debug, and re-build breadboard circuits!

 BEAPER Pico grows with learners as they develop their programming skills, and can be assembled into a wide range of projects including a versatile and capable little robot, an IoT (internet of things) device, and a simple game system.

 BEAPER Pico is designed to be assembled in stages using common, through-hole components, so new learners can develop electronic circuit assembly skills as they build BEAPER Pico themselves.
-The circuit can be built in a variety of starter configurations, with each starter configuration using a subset of the full circuit to reduce costs in classroom settings while still allowing additional components to be added to the circuit laterin order to expand its capabilities.
-BEAPER Pico is designed to use a Raspberry Pi Pico with soldered headers – the Raspberry Pi Pico plugs into sockets on BEAPER Pico and remains removable so it can still be shared with other projects and used on breadboards.
+The BEAPER Pico circuit can be built in a variety of starter configurations using a subset of on-board parts to reduce costs in classroom settings.
+Additional components can be added to any starter configuration at any time to add new features and expand its capabilities.

 Advanced users can connect external analogue and digital circuits to BEAPER Pico’s expansion headers, add up to three servos to its 5V servo output headers, attach external I2C modules to the QWIIC connector, and create colourful graphical displays with an on-board 240x240 pixel LCD display module.
 And, all of these capabilities don't even touch on the additional learning opportunities enabled when using the Bluetooth and Wifi capabilities of the Rapsberry Pi Pico W series microcontrollers!